naccdata/data-platform-demos/docs/index.md

 There are two options to upload data to the Flywheel instance on which is the NACC Data Platform is built.
 One is to use the [Flywheel Python SDK](https://flywheel-io.gitlab.io/product/backend/sdk/index.html), and the other is to use the [Flywheel CLI tool](https://docs.flywheel.io/CLI_Command_Guides/).

-If you are writing a file to disk before the upload, the simplest strategy may be to use the CLI tool to do the upload.
-Otherwise, if you are building the upload into a system and want to write files created internally, the Python SDK is available.
+Both are demonstrated.

+## About the examples.

-We provide three examples for demonstration:
+We demonstrate both strategies for uploads using three examples in the [GitHub repository](https://github.com/naccdata/form-upload-demo):

 1. Using the Python SDK from a Python script.
 2. Using the Python SDK from an R script.
 3. Using the CLI from a bash script.

-Each example is provided with the ability to build and run a [Docker](https://www.docker.com) container.
-Using Docker allows us to define the expected computational environment, and could be used as the basis for deploying scripts.

-The configuration and code for these are available in this [GitHub repository](https://github.com/naccdata/form-upload-demo).

-## Variations on a theme

-Each of the approaches follow these basic steps:
+Each of the examples follow these basic steps:

 1. Create a Flywheel client connection with your API Key
 2. Determine the group name for your center